 Reading a map of Zurich allows you to wander around this city in your mind.
-There’s the lake with its promenade, the financial district and the old town.
+There’s the lake with its promenade, the financial district, and the historic old town.

 Seen from another perspective, maps are also design objects.
-The designer’s task may be to convey information in a clean and easy to read way.
+The designer’s task may be to convey information cleanly and easy to read.
 Or they are given expressive freedom to interpret a place and illustrate it as they please.

-If you would like to have a paper map of Zurich for travel planning, Sygic Travel offers a beautiful printable tourist map as well as a companion smartphone app.
+If you want a paper map of Zurich for travel planning, Sygic Travel offers a beautiful printable tourist map and a companion smartphone app.

-My advice: if you get lost in Zurich, simply ask a local to point you in the direction of the lake or the main station.
+My advice: if you get lost in Zurich, simply ask a local to point you toward the lake or the main station.
 (Or both.)
 This will allow you to find your way back to a landmark.

 The best way to get around Zurich is by public transportation.
 Here is a downloadable bus and tram map of Zurich.

 I like this family walking tour map of Zurich by Swiss Family Fun.
-It is a five-kilometer loop tour starting at the main station, but it can be adjusted to make it fit.
-Tanya has pinned all the family friendly highlights along the way on her free map.
+It is a five-kilometer loop tour starting at the main station but can be adjusted to fit.
+Tanya has pinned all the family-friendly highlights on her free map.

-The runners and joggers among you should check out the Green Marathon Zurich, a 42 km connected running trail.
+The runners and joggers should check out the Green Marathon Zurich, a 42 km connected running trail.
 Find a running map of Zurich for your device of choice.

 For my fellow gourmands, I highly recommend the ViaMichelin map of Zurich, which lists all Michelin-recommended restaurants.